-Ahead of the 2011 Annual General Meeting the Nomination Committee held two minuted meetings.
 As in the previous year, the Nomination Committee's work included the strategic issues the Board is expected to face in the years ahead and on this basis a discussion of the composition and size of the Board.
-The general opinion was that the Board functions well and that no changes need to be made.
+The general opinion was that the Board functions very well and this was also confirmed by an external appraisal.

-A committee composed of members independent of the Board prepared the issue of fees to the Chairman of the company, other Board members who are not employed by the company and fees to the committees.
-The Audit Committee submitted a proposal on auditor fees to the Nomination Committee.
+A committee within the Nomination Committee composed of members independent of the Board prepared the issue of fees to the Chairman of the company, other Board members and fees to the committees.
+The Audit Committee submitted a proposal on auditors' fees to the Nomination Committee.

-The Nomination Committee's proposals, an account of the work of the Nomination Committee ahead of the 2011 Annual General Meeting and complementary information on proposed members of the Board will be announced in conjunction with the Notice of the Meeting and at the 2011 Annual General Meeting.
+The Nomination Committee's proposals, an account of the work of the Nomination Committee ahead of the 2013 Annual General Meeting and complementary information on proposed members of the Board will be announced in conjunction with the Notice of the Meeting and also be presented at the 2013 Annual General Meeting.